csoren/C64MEGA65/doc/cartridges.md

 context described above in "How to use" but they do otherwise not work as intended.

-### Known issue: Freezer cartridges are not working
+### Known issue (pre-2024): Freezer cartridges are not working

+If you have a MEGA65 that was built in 2024 or later, then freezer most cartridges are supposed to be working as expected.
+Due to the fact that we did not implement bi-directional NMI and IRQ lines, yet in Version 5.1 of the core, there might be freezer cartridges that are not yet working as expected, even on a 2024 MEGA65.
+We plan to continue to improve the core to support more freezer cartridges on the KFF in future.

+Otherwise, if you have a pre-2024 MEGA65, due to the <kbd>Special</kbd>
-Due to the <kbd>Special</kbd> button not working as expected, you cannot activate the "freeze" menu of freezer cartridges.
+button not working as expected, you cannot activate the "freeze" menu of freezer cartridges.

 Utility Cartridges that are known to work
 =========================================